-Zoom / WebEx / MS Teams are all market-leading video conference and collaboration tools for personal as well as commercial use.
+Zoom vs WebEx vs Teams, they are all market-leading video conference and collaboration tools for personal as well as commercial use.
 Zoom is best used for individual and small to mid-size businesses due to its ease of use, easy to navigate UI, and all-encompassing functionalities.

 WebEx is probably best used if you are a mid to large company that needs a dedicated video conferencing platform which is easy to use, specific functional platforms, and advanced reporting.